Eptagone/Vite.AspNetCore/examples/README.md

 ### Examples with JS libraries

-- [ViteNET.React](libraries/ViteNET.React/README.md) - An example of using `Vite.AspNetCore` with Ract.
+- [ViteNET.React](libraries/ViteNET.React/README.md) - An example of using `Vite.AspNetCore` with React.
 - [ViteNET.Solid](libraries/ViteNET.Solid/README.md) - An example of using `Vite.AspNetCore` with SolidJS.
 - [ViteNET.TailwindCSS](libraries/ViteNET.Tailwind/README.md) - An example of using `Vite.AspNetCore` with Tailwind CSS.